 Additionally, if you used your separate funds to pay a health insurance premium or another bill on your spouse's behalf, that would be another type of reimbursement that could get tricky and harder to collect as time goes on.
 And finally, if you sacrificed your earnings to support your spouse in their professional endeavors, you might have a claim for spousal support.
 However, the longer you remain separated and not divorced, the harder it sometimes becomes to get alimony.
 If you were separated for a year and were able to live without spousal support during that time, why should the court suddenly rule in your favor now?

-For a little more reinforcement, check out this resource: 3 Ways Your Kid(s) Will Thrive in a Co-Parenting Relationship.
+Suggested: 3 Ways Your Kid(s) Will Thrive in a Co-Parenting Relationship